Net Promoter Score: Detailed Guide + Calculation Tips

 Your score will give you a clear idea of how happy customers are with your service.
 A customer’s score becomes the basis for classifying them as either promoters, passives or detractors.

-1. Promoters are satisfied, happy customers who give a score of 9 or above: These loyal customers have a high probability of becoming advocates of your brand and are highly satisfied with your offerings.
+• Promoters are satisfied, happy customers who give a score of 9 or above: These loyal customers have a high probability of becoming advocates of your brand and are highly satisfied with your offerings.

-2. Passives are satisfied, but not fully engaged customers who give a score of either 7 or 8: These customers are neutral and are neither satisfied nor dissatisfied with your offerings.
+• Passives are satisfied, but not fully engaged customers who give a score of either 7 or 8: These customers are neutral and are neither satisfied nor dissatisfied with your offerings.

 The net promoter score utilizes a scale of 0–10, purposefully designed to avoid ambiguous feedback.
 While a 0 might be considered overly harsh, rendering little constructive criticism, a 5 out of 5 may be viewed as merely satisfactory, lacking nuance.

 A 0-10 scale, on the other hand, offers a broader spectrum, elucidating precise customer sentiments.
-The wide spectrum lets you understand not just if customers are satisfied, but how much they really like or dislike the product.
+The wide spectrum helps you understand not just if customers are satisfied, but how much they really like or dislike the product.

-The formula for net promoter score calculation
+Interpretation of net promoter score

 To interpret NPS, understand that it is a value determined on a scale of -100 to +100 — not in percentages.